Wuhan reports no new virus cases, offering hope to world - KVIA

 Wuhan reports no new virus cases, offering hope to world

 The news offered a rare glimmer of hope for the rest of the world as it battles the virus, and perhaps a lesson in the strict measures needed to halt its spread.
-It came as President Donald Trump likened the fight to “a war” and invoked emergency authority to marshal industry to deal with the pandemic.
+It came as President Donald Trump likened the fight to “a war” and invoked emergency powers that allow him to compel manufacturers to deal with the pandemic.

 Wuhan was where the outbreak first took hold and thousands once lay sick or dying in hurriedly constructed hospitals.
 But Chinese authorities said Thursday that all 34 new cases recorded over the previous day had been imported from abroad.

-“Today we have seen the dawn after so many days of hard effort,” said Jiao Yahui, a senior inspector of the national health commission.
+“Today we have seen the dawn after so many days of hard effort,” said Jiao Yahui, a senior inspector at the National Health Commission.

 The Dow Jones Industrial Average shed more than 1,300 points on Wednesday, or over 6%, and has now lost nearly all of the gains it had posted since Trump’s inauguration.
 Oil dropped below $21 per barrel for the first time since 2002.
 Shares in Asia continued their slide on Thursday.